Upcoming Webinar: Register now >>

 sudo ./broker.sh status

-3. Run the Broker detection script as per the instructions described in section 4 of this document (“Configuring Broker with detect.sh”).
+3. Run the Broker detection script per the instructions described in section 4 of this document (“Configuring Broker with detect.sh”).
 Alternatively, if your Linux install has a desktop user interface, you can run the GUI Broker Configuration tool with:

 sudo ./broker.sh config